monkey5an/tw-player-notes/content/06-lore/02-auguries/01-jorem-grotto.md

 title: In Jorem Greentide's Grotto
 ---

-While you are sleeping, nestled within the grotto **Iorem Greentide** fashioned from the heart of a foothill, you have a dream.
+While you are sleeping, nestled within the grotto **Jorem Greentide** fashioned from the heart of a foothill, you have a dream.

 ## The dream